 Student Lending Code of Conduct for Education Loans

 To download a PDF of our student lending code of conduct for education loans, please click here.

-We are proud to present our new Financial Literacy resource, FATV!
-We strongly encourage our students to utilize our updated short video presentations customized specifically for our students by Financial Aid TV.
-These informational videos will provide valuable tips and lessons for understanding financial aid and for managing finances wisely.
+We are proud to present our new Financial Literacy resource, iGrad!
+We strongly encourage our students to utilize iGrad's full library of resources including their updated short video presentations, relevant current articles on a wide array of financial topics, calculators, games, a job search function, and the ability to create a customized profile of personally relevant information to best suit their personal needs.
+All of these resources will provide valuable tips and lessons for understanding financial aid and for managing all of their finances wisely.
 Some of the topics covered include financial aid processes and awards, paying for college; time management; credit management; preparing for life after college; and personal finance tips for undergraduate, graduate and professional students.
-These can be referenced at any time and will be updated as new information and resources become available.
+These resources can be referenced at any time and will be updated as new information and resources become available.

 Loan Payment Calculator